Revance-Therapeutics-Inc/Contracts/URL_MASTER.md

 username: '${env.username}'
 password: '${env.password}'
 schedulerAppName: name_coming_from_scheduler # NEW 2.1.0 Required if you want to schedule stuff, comes from DataALM.

+# Data Quality
+quality: null # See more information below

 # Tags
 tags: null